Changelog

 Source-backed entries

-Every public changelog item should map to a shipped route, API contract, dashboard control, workflow asset, or operational evidence record.
+Every public changelog item should map to a shipped route, API contract, dashboard control, workflow asset, or completed review record.

 02